karishmaslaud/OffensEval/README.md

 #Softlabels(subtaskcsoftlabels.ipynb is the final code as submitted in OffensEval2020)
 #The code for softlabels for subtaskC (keras multiclassification based on LSTM) adapted and inspired from:<br/>

-#A fair portion of the code for soft labels has been borrowed from the following repository and with some minor changes to fit our model.Please give credit to these authors.
+#A fair portion of the code for soft labels has been borrowed from the following repository and with some minor changes to fit our model.Please give credit to these authors while using the code.
 Susan Li.
 "NLP with Python".
 Github Repository:https://github.com/susanli2016/NLP-with-Python.
 Accessed:2020-02-21.<br/>
 We have used the code of Multi-Class Text Classification LSTM Consumer complaints.ipynb in the above github repository :<br/>
 Exact Section:https://github.com/susanli2016/NLP-with-Python/blob/master/Multi-Class%20Text%20Classification%20LSTM%20Consumer%20complaints.ipynb .<br/>